 The shipboard network provides access to resources needed for campus use.
 There is a basic file sharing system, print management, learning management system, and intranet site.
-Internet access is provided as possible with restrictions to share this resource while at sea.
-Do not rely on access to it for anything.
+Internet access is provided but with restrictions.
+While aboard ship, do not rely on the internet to access remote files, videos and other resources.
 We have also created a unique method to assist with limited email communications: Seamail.
 You should configure your Seamail account prior to embarkation.
 You’ll have instructions for setting up your access to the ship network once you arrive on the ship, including setting up your campus account/password.

 On Board Wireless Network

 The MV World Odyssey has wireless access in most of the public spaces, though access in some cabins is a limited.
 You can access the ship’s free intranet (files and functions that are located on servers on the ship) very quickly.
 For each course, there is a folder on the intranet that holds electronic readings for that class.
 The library’s online catalog is available on the intranet.
 Other documents that require ship-wide access are also available on the intranet.